 The HP Officejet Pro X551dw doesn’t scan, doesn’t copy, doesn’t fax, and obviously doesn’t make coffee.
 It is, however, among the best single-use printers you could get in a small-to-medium-sized office environment.
 It is fast, it operates at a low cost, and although it doesn’t do those aforementioned things, it does much more.

-First things first: If you need a printer that can scan, fax and copy, HP offers the HP Officejet Pro X576dw Multifunction Printer for a MSRP of US$799, about $200 more than the X551dw.
-It still can't make coffee.
+First things first: If you need a printer that can scan, fax, and copy, HP offers the HP Officejet Pro X576dw Multifunction Printer for an MSRP of US$799, about $200 more than the X551dw.
+It still can’t make coffee.

 Thus, the single-function X551dw printer is for those who have the other bases covered and just want a printer that prints.
 This inkjet printer looks like a laser printer and honestly prints a lot like a laser printer.
 At $599, it is priced a whole lot better than most lasers, albeit with a few distractions.

 Other than taking it out of the box and removing some tape holding various panels shut and doors in place, users will need to plug in four ink cartridges, run a network setup, and install the drivers.
 Then, the printing can begin.